Personalized Test Prep for SAT, ACT, GRE, GMAT & More

 What programs are available?

-Junior Programs: We offer two Junior classes: a nine-month September to June SAT/ACT Test Prep Course for Juniors and accelerated Sophomores and a six-month December to June test prep program for Juniors.
-These students take the May and June SAT as well as April and June or June and July ACT in their Junior year of high school.
+9th-11th grade programs: PT offers two classes: a nine-month September to May SAT/ACT Test Prep Course and a six-month December to May Test Prep Course.
+These students take the May and June SAT as well as April and June or June and July ACT at the end of the course.
 Most never have to take another SAT or ACT exam!

 I have seen other places use a one on one approach, isn’t that better?

 We use a small group setting (usually no more than 4 to 5 students per instructor) that employs the Socratic approach to learning.
-To maintain this small student/instructor ratio, we always have at least two adult instructors in the classroom, as well as multiple Professional Tutoring Student Teaching Assistants.
+To maintain this small student/instructor ratio, we always have at least two adult instructors in the classroom, as well as several teaching assistants.
 We encourage questions and discussion to support and enhance the learning environment.
-This collaborative approach benefits all the students as they are able to participate in the discovery processes and support each other.

 How much do scores typically increase?